 What is a Collection?

-- The major aim of ScienceOpen Collections is to provide new models for the creation, distribution and evaluation of scholarly information.
+- The major aim of ScienceOpen Collections is to provide a community space for the creation, distribution and evaluation of scholarly information.

-- ScienceOpen Collections provide topic-specific bundling, editorial management and quality assurance for articles drawn from a variety of topics, publishers or journals (So_collections.ppt).
+- ScienceOpen Collections provide editorial management and quality assurance for themed groups of articles drawn from across a huge range of publishers and journals (more in this presentation).

 - Collections are compiled and maintained by a Collection Editor.

 - Selects relevant articles on a specific topic from different journals to be incorporated into a single collection.

 - Writes a brief comment on articles that highlight its research importance and major contributions to the collection.

 - Writes an editorial piece describing the scope of the collection.

 - Encourages discussion of the articles through our post-publication peer review system and sharing of the collection content to colleagues, students, and other interested parties

 - To apply for the role of Collection Editor please send a short email outlining your interest to Stephanie Dawson, Jon Tennant, or to the ScienceOpen Editorial Office (Editorial@ScienceOpen.com).